-Monkeypox is a rare viral disease not often seen in the United States.
-Anyone can get monkeypox.
+Mpox (formerly monkeypox) is a rare viral disease not often seen in the United States.
+Anyone can get mpox.
 Most people recover in 2–4 weeks, but the disease can be serious, especially for children and people who are immune compromised or pregnant.
-For more general information, see our monkeypox page.

-Suspected (labs collected/pending) cases: Complete and fax an intake form to our confidential fax and review exposure guidelines to evaluate close contacts.
+Complete and fax an intake form to our confidential fax (253) 649-1389 and review exposure guidelines to evaluate close contacts.

 How to identify

-It can be easy to miss monkeypox or mistake it for herpes, syphilis, folliculitis or an abscess.
+It can be easy to miss mpox or mistake it for herpes, syphilis, folliculitis or an abscess.

 Early symptoms